🎰 Scam Guide · 2026 · Everywhere

 A phone call, letter, or email claims the recipient won a major Publishers Clearing House sweepstakes ($1M-$50M) and demands an upfront fee for "taxes" or "processing."
 Real PCH wins are delivered in person by the Prize Patrol; the famous van shows up at the winner's door, unannounced.
 Any PCH "win" that requires advance payment is impersonation.
 Per FTC April 2025 announcement, $18M in refunds went to 281,724 consumers harmed by misleading PCH-related claims.

-A representative case from 2025 Michigan reporting: a 78-year-old woman received a phone call from "Publishers Clearing House" saying she had won $5,000,000 plus a Mercedes.
+Per 2025 Michigan reporting, a 78-year-old woman received a phone call from "Publishers Clearing House" saying she had won $5,000,000 plus a Mercedes.
 The "PCH representative" required her to pay $200,000 in incremental "tax payments" via wire transfer to Western Union before the prize patrol could deliver.
 Over six months she sent $200K through dozens of small wires, each one supposedly the "final" payment.
 The prize patrol never came.
 Her son contacted local police; the operator was eventually arrested, but most of the funds had been moved through international money-laundering channels.

 Real PCH winners do not pay anything.
 Major-prize wins are delivered in person by the Prize Patrol van, with cameras and a large novelty check.
 Smaller PCH prizes are mailed without any fee requirement.
 Any PCH "win" that requires the recipient to pay anything is impersonation.
 PCH itself maintains a scam-warning page at pch.com/scam-warning with the canonical fraud-detection rules.